utopia-rise/godot-kotlin-jvm/docs/src/doc/knowledge-base/update-ios-jdk.md

 - Update CAP (C Annotation Processor) cache in [cap-cache-generator](https://github.com/utopia-rise/cap-cache-generator).
 To do so, change your `GRAALVM_HOME` environment variable to point to the new GraalVM you're updating for.
 Then tag a new release and upload new CAP files in it.
 - Change iOS JDK versions and CAP cache versions in `libs.versions.toml` of this project.
+- Change graalvm version and link in [exporting guide](https://github.com/utopia-rise/godot-kotlin-jvm/blob/master/docs/src/doc/user-guide/exporting.md) iOS section.